Frequently Asked Questions

 How can I check the balance of my child’s lunch account?

 Call the Cafeteria Manager at your child’s school and request a print out of your child’s meal history and account balance.
 This information will be put in a sealed envelope and sent home with your child.
-Additionally, when your child’s account balance drops to the equivalent of two lunches, the cafeteria manager will provide a lunch account reminder.
-For younger children this will be a hand stamp or written note, for older children, the reminder will be verbal.
+Additionally, when your child’s account balance drops to the equivalent of two lunches, the cafeteria manager will provide a verbal lunch account reminder to your child.

-We allow students who forget to bring lunch money two charges; thereafter students will be provided a cheese sandwich, fruit, and white milk.
-Students will never be denied nutrition due to lack of lunch money.
+We allow students who forget to bring lunch money two charges; thereafter students will be provided a cheese sandwich, fruit, vegetable and white milk.
+This meal meets all USDA standards.
+Students will never be denied nourishment due to lack of lunch money.

 My child requires a special diet, how can you help?